 Q. What medium do you use to paint?

 Nowadays, I mostly paint digitally using a Wacom Cintiq 24HD and in Photoshop.
 When traveling, I sketch and paint on an iPad Pro in Procreate.
 Initially, I started off with pencils, charcoal, and oils, but during my time at Riot Games and Blizzard Entertainment, I transitioned over mostly to digital painting due to industry workflow.
 If you’d like to see some videos of my painting process, you can view them on my YouTube channel here.

 I am inspired by things that I’m passionate about (books, video games, movies, cartoons, art, etc.) and anything that catches my eye.
-I feel like there’s a reason I’m usually drawn to something and I try to take elements of these things and somehow apply them to my work.

 Q. Do you do commissions?
 Can you draw me?

 Though the business side of me would love to take on all the commissions and projects, the artist side of me is hesitant to do so.
 All the paintings I work on are of things I am passionate about.
 I feel like my pieces wouldn’t come out nearly as well if I didn’t have a connection with them.
 Strong feelings feed my creative process.
 For that reason, if you’re interested in commissioning me, I would need to know more about the project and see if it is something that resonates with me.

 Leanne is pronounced ‘Lee-AN’.
 My last name Huynh is actually pretty easy once you hear it.
 It’s simply ‘HWIN’.
 Kind of like a breathy ‘win’.